(Please note: This blog is an excerpted version of our guide. Get the full guide, “Make Customer Insights Actionable with Product Usage Data” here.)

 What is product usage data?
 How can marketing, product, sales, and support use it?

-Product usage data tracks what your customers do with your product, when, and for how long.
+Product usage definition: Product usage data tracks what customers do with your product, when, and for how long.
 Insights on product use can help you upsell more and churn less because product usage data contains valuable customer insights to optimize post-sales processes, like rapid account provisioning at scale, just-in-time customer messaging, and product usage segmentation and patterns that surface customer insights on engagement and churn risk.

 - For marketing

-Product usage data helps you send the right message at the right time to the right leads across each person’s customer journey
+Product usage segmentation helps you send the right message at the right time to the right leads across each person’s customer journey

 - For product